AriliusClient/CornClient/README.md

 ## Easy installation
 You can use the [cornos installer](https://github.com/AriliusClient/cornos-installer/releases) to easily install this mod.
 If you wish to control everything yourself tho, keep reading.

-Since so many people ask me how to build this and cant read apparently, I will say the following
+Since so many people ask me how to build this and can't read apparently, I will say the following

 **YOU DO NOT NEED TO BUILD IT YOURSELF.
 READ [How to obtain the mod without building](https://github.com/AriliusClient/CornClient/wiki/How-to-obtain-the-mod-without-building%3F)
 TO DOWNLOAD A PRE-BUILT JAR**

-If you want to contribute or really build it yourself, [read this](https://github.com/AriliusClient/CornClient/wiki/Building-and-contributing)
+If you want to contribute or build it yourself, [read this](https://github.com/AriliusClient/CornClient/wiki/Building-and-contributing)

-## Installing the jarfile
+## Installing the jar file
 1. Install the [fabric loader](https://fabricmc.net/use/)
 2. Drag the jar file and the [fabric api](https://www.curseforge.com/minecraft/mc-mods/fabric-api) to `(Minecraft folder)/mods`.
 If there is no `mods` folder, create one.<br>Side note: you may have selected a custom installation path for the fabric launcher profile.
-If that's the case, use that folder as minecraft folder.
+If that's the case, use that folder as Minecraft folder.
 3. Launch fabric using your launcher of choice.

 ## Building
-1. Clone this repo
+1. Clone this Repository
 2. Open the new folder in your terminal
 3. `./gradlew build`
-4. Jarfile will be in build/libs, ccl-(version).jar
+4. Jarfile will be in `build/libs`, `ccl-(version).jar`

 ## Prebuilds

-The prebuilt jarfile can be found in the `builds` folder.
+The prebuilt jar file can be found in the `builds` folder.

-After you obtained the jarfile, read the section above, "Installing the jarfile".
+After you obtained the jar file, read the section above, "Installing the jar file".

 # Modules